 Cast: Billy Crudup.
 Claire Danes.
 Tom Wilkinson.
 Ben Chaplin.
 Rupert Everett.
 Zoë Tapper.
 Richard Griffiths.
 Edward Fox.
 Hugh Bonneville.
 Tom Hollander.
 Alice Eve.
 Nick Barber.
 David Westhead.
 Stephen Marcus.
 Fenella Woolgar.
 Mark Letheren.
 Hermione Gulliford.
 Clare Higgins.
 Isabella Calthorpe.

-Stage Beauty movie cast info via the AFI Catalog website and other sources.
+Stage Beauty movie cast and crew info via the AFI Catalog website and other sources.

-Claire Danes and Billy Crudup Stage Beauty images: Lionsgate Pictures.
+Ben Chaplin, Claire Danes, and Billy Crudup Stage Beauty images: Lionsgate Pictures.